Alpha backgrounds in the AMoRE-Pilot experiment

-Based on the $\alpha$ background model for the six crystals we determine the quantitative evaluations of both the internal and surface activities that are listed in Tables~\ref{tab:tabelfitbulk} and~\ref{tab:tabelfitsurface}.
+Based on the $\alpha$ background model for the six crystals, fitted activities of both the internal and surface are listed in Tables~\ref{tab:tabelfitbulk} and~\ref{tab:tabelfitsurface}.
 There are large contributions from the surface contaminations, while the fitted activities of most internal radionuclides are lower than the measured ones.
 This is because the surface contaminants partially contribute to the full energy-deposition peaks as do the internal radionuclides.
-On the other hand, the fitted activities of internal radionuclides from the sub-chains of U3* and T2* are consistent with the measurements because they were constrained in the fit by the measurements that were determined from $\alpha$--$\alpha$ coincidence events.
-The peaks at 5979.3~keV and 6750.3~keV are dominated by the internal nuclides of $^{223}$Ra and $^{211}$Bi from the $^{227}$Th decay~(sub-chain A3) and, thus, their fitted activities are consistent within uncertainties with the measurements for all six crystals.
+Peaks at 5979.3~keV and 6750.3~keV are attributed to the internal nuclides of $^{223}$Ra and $^{211}$Bi from the $^{227}$Th decay~(sub-chain A3), and they are comparable to the measured ones.